Advent Pdcasts

 Starting in January 2026, and going all the way to Easter, this course covers the basics of what it means to be a Christian today.
 It's based on video material, food, discussion and open questions from anyone on the course.

-We're running this for free at The Bohemian Coffee House (opposite NEXT on Strand Street).
+We're running this for free, in partnership with Pioneer Church, at The Bohemian Coffee House (opposite NEXT on Strand Street).

 To look at all the details for this course and sign up, click here.